jpype-project/jpype/doc/userguide.rst

   Thus when returning a character type, we instead return a string length 1.
   The actually ``JChar`` class is derived from a Python ``int`` and by inheritance has all of the numerical operations associated with it.
-  There are of course lots of useful mathematic operations that can be performed on textual primitives, but doing so risks breaking the encoding and can result in uninterpretable data.
+  There are of course lots of useful mathematical operations that can be performed on textual primitives, but doing so risks breaking the encoding and can result in uninterpretable data.